-Located right in the middle of Cuba this town was central in the Spanish development of the island.
+Located right in the middle of Cuba the town of Camagüey was central in the Spanish development of the island.
 And they left their traces.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.